 The LMS will consider the AU satisfied as soon as the student registers for the course.

 Unfortunately, the cmi5 moveOn property has a default value of NotApplicable.
 This means that if you leave the moveOn value out of the course structure for an AU, that AU will be considered “satisified” immediately upon student registration.
-As a content developer, it is unlikely that you intend for content to be “met” as soon as the student is registered, so be sure that you include a valid cmi5 moveOn property for each AU.
+As a content developer, it is unlikely that you intend for content to be “met” as soon as the student is registered.
+Therefore, be sure that you include a valid cmi5 moveOn property for each AU.

 LMS Administrator may change moveOn